mongodb/specifications/source/causal-consistency/causal-consistency.rst

 Test Plan
 =========

 Below is a list of test cases to write.

-Note that some tests are only relevant to certain deployments.
+Note: some tests are only relevant to certain deployments.
+For the purpose of deciding which tests to run assume that any deployment that is version 3.6 or higher and is either a replica set or a sharded cluster supports cluster times.

 1. When a ``ClientSession`` is first created the ``operationTime`` has no value
         * ``session = client.startSession()``